City Guides

 Any planted vegetation in these areas should be less than 30 inches to maintain clear sight lines.
 Keep in mind that you should keep a ten (10) foot radius around fire hydrants and utility poles.

-No structures (arbors, trellises, etc.) are allowed in the parkway.
+No structures (arbors, trellises, etc.) are allowed in the parkway / right of way.

-Trees in the parkway are planted and maintained by the City.
-Looking for tips on how to care for your street tree?
+Trees in the parkway / right of way are planted and maintained by the City.

 Would you like to plant a tree in a parkway or public space?